 [For Discussion: We received a suggestion from the floor to the effect that in this comment or elsewhere we should schedule important trust law rules that are absorbed by this section-for example, election of remedies.
 An alternative suggestion was that we draft explicitly on some of those issues, particularly election of remedies and release of liability for trustees.
 Election of remedies may indeed warrant a section, as it is complixified by the entitization of the trust.
-Routine breaches of trust by the trustee will likely cause damage to the trust rather than to an individual beneficiary, hence a suit for redress would be derivative.
-But a derivative suit is a procedural mechanism unknown in the common law of trusts, and the derivative nature of the suite bears on the available remedies.]
+Routine breaches of trust by the trustee will likely cause damage to the trust rather than to an individual beneficiary, hence a suit for 1 2 redress would be derivative.
+But a derivative suit is a procedural mechanism unknown in 3 the common law of trusts, and the derivative nature of the suite bears on the available 4 remedies.]
+5 SECTION 106.

-SECTION 106.
 RULES OF CONSTRUCTION.

-(a) This [act] must be liberally construed to give maximum effect to the principle of

-1 freedom of contract and to the enforceability of governing instruments.
-2 (b) The presumption that a civil statute in derogation of the common law is construed 3 strictly does not apply to this [act].
-4 Comment 5 6 Principal Sources - Delaware Statutory Trust Act §3825; Connecticut Statutory Trust 7 Act §34-546; Uniform Statute and Rule Construction Act §18 (1995).
-8 9 Paragraph (a) emphasizes the freedom of contract afforded to transactional planners by 10 the Uniform Statutory Trust Entity Act, which is primarily a default statute.
-11 12 Paragraph (b) admonishes the courts not to apply to this Act the canon of construction 13 that statutes in derogation of the common law are to be strictly construed.
-The drafting committee included this admonition because several of this Act's provisions are designed 14 15 specifically to reject the application to a statutory trust of one or more common law trust 16 principles.
+6 7 (a) This [act] must be liberally construed to give maximum effect to the principle of 8 freedom of contract and to the enforceability of governing instruments.
+9 (b) The presumption that a civil statute in derogation of the common law is construed 10 strictly does not apply to this [act].
+11 Comment 12 13 Principal Sources - Delaware Statutory Trust Act §3825; Connecticut Statutory Trust 14 Act §34-546; Uniform Statute and Rule Construction Act §18 (1995).
+15 16 Paragraph (a) emphasizes the freedom of contract afforded to transactional planners by 17 the Uniform Statutory Trust Entity Act, which is primarily a default statute.
+18 19 Paragraph (b) admonishes the courts not to apply to this Act the canon of construction 20 that statutes in derogation of the common law are to be strictly construed.
+Although Revised 21 Uniform Partnership Act §104 (1997) does not include a similar admonition on the ground that 22 the "principle is now so well established that it is not necessary to so state in the Act," id. cmt., tThe drafting committee for the Uniform Statutory Trust Entity Act included this admonition 23 because several of this Act's provisions are designed specifically to reject the application to a 24 statutory trust of one or more common law trust principles.
 See, e.g., Sections [citations].
-Those provisions, which deliberately derogate the 17 common law, should be interpreted in accord with that purpose.
+25 Those provisions, which deliberately derogate the common law, should be interpreted in accord 26 27 with that purpose.
+Put differently, several provisions of this Act derogate the common law.
+Those provisions should be interpreted in accord with their purpose.
+28